erkamguresen/loruki_fake_website/README.md

 - shadow is darkened
 - Nav menu and Button outline on focus is removed
 - Stats H3 does not centered so div.flex added
+- ".footer .grid " is added to @media
+- text in the footer is centered for tablets and smartphones

 - Current progress in tutorial : **1.22.00**